erique/playsid.library/README.txt

 heavy, data will be skipped to avoid slowing down the system too much.
 This will cause the sound to be distorted.

+The filters can be enabled or disabled.
+The main filter is responsible for the distinctive SID sound.
+The external filter does not have much of an audible effect, it may reduce the sampling noise somewhat.

 The sound is output using the Paula 14-bit mode.

 reSID v0.16 Amiga port and integration by K-P